albermax/innvestigate/README.md

 * *miscellaneous:*
   * **input:** Returns the input.
   * **random:** Returns random Gaussian noise.

+**The intention behind iNNvestigate is to make it easy to use analysis methods, but it is not to explain the underlying concepts and assumptions.
+Please, read the according publication(s) when using a certain method and when publishing please cite the according paper(s) (as well as the [iNNvestigate paper](https://arxiv.org/abs/1808.04260)).
+Thank you!**)])))

 All the available methods have in common that they try to analyze the output of a specific neuron with respect to input to the neural network.
 Typically one analyses the neuron with the largest activation in the output layer.